nickholub/d3-dag-visualization/README.md

 d3-dag-visualization
 ===============

-DAG (Directed acyclic graph) JavaScript visualization with D3.
+DAG (directed acyclic graph) JavaScript visualization with D3.
 [dagre-d3](https://github.com/cpettitt/dagre-d3) is used for graph layout and rendering.
 Good for displaying flowchart and PERT chart-like graphs.